vertexproject/synapse/docs/synapse/userguides/storm_ref_intro.rst

  - Our **initial working set** consists of the single node ``inet:fqdn=vertex.link``, which we selected with a lift operation.
  - When we pivot to the DNS A records for that FQDN, we navigate away from (drop) our initial ``inet:fqdn`` node, and navigate to (add) the DNS A nodes.
 Our **current working set** now consists of the DNS A records (``inet:dns:a`` nodes) for vertex.link.
- - Similarly, when we pivot to the the IPv4 addresses, we navigate away from (drop) the DNS A nodes and navigate to (add) the IPv4 nodes.
+ - Similarly, when we pivot to the IPv4 addresses, we navigate away from (drop) the DNS A nodes and navigate to (add) the IPv4 nodes.
 Our current working set is made up of the ``inet:ipv4`` nodes.
- - Finally, when we perform our filter operation, we may discard (drop) any IPv4 nodes reperesenting non-unicast IPs (such as ``inet:ipv4=127.0.0.1``) if present.
+ - Finally, when we perform our filter operation, we may discard (drop) any IPv4 nodes representing non-unicast IPs (such as ``inet:ipv4=127.0.0.1``) if present.

 We refer to this transformation (in particular, dropping) of some or all nodes by a given Storm operation as **consuming** nodes.
 Most Storm operations consume nodes (that is, change your working set in some way - what comes out of the operation is not the same set of nodes that goes in).